micnncim/kubectl-reap/README.md

 ### Interactive Mode

-You can choose which resource you will delete per each one by interactive mode.
+You can choose which resource you will delete one by one by interactive mode.

 ```console
 $ kubectl prune cm --interactive # or '-i'